wrex/lessons/content/post/2018-12-18-the-frying-pan.md

 **Music is made from sounds, not names, not shapes**.
 Geez that sounds obvious, but people *often* lose sight (err, hearing) of this as they study the instrument.

-The primary purpose of this post is to get you to start **hearing** the quality of each of these indivdual notes over different chords.
+The primary purpose of this post is to get you to start **hearing** the quality of each of these individual notes over different chords.

 ## Try it!